jcearnal/weather_dashboard/README.md

 # Open Weather Dashboard

 The Open Weather Dashboard is a comprehensive weather tracking application that allows users to get real-time weather updates, forecasts, and manage their favorite locations.
 This project serves to meet the requirements for my INF 655 Final Project.
+The application is deployed to Firebase at the following URL: [https://weather-dashboard-48e21.firebaseapp.com/weather](https://weather-dashboard-48e21.firebaseapp.com/weather).

 ![dash_screenshot](https://github.com/jcearnal/weather_dashboard/assets/71468973/2d2a1759-21d3-4de9-8d74-9443b47321fc)